Getting started

 where:

-• The NAMESPACE file is automatically generated and tells R which functions can be accessed (more in the Documentation episode).
+file is automatically generated and tells R which functions can be accessed (more in the Documentation episode).

 A minimal package

-As you can guess, we will now press R package.
-The new menu asks us to fill in some information.
-For the moment, bear with me and fill in the following:
+menu asks us to fill in some information.
+For the moment, bear with me

 Notice that:

-• We gave the package a name: mysterycoffee.
+- We gave the package a name:

-• We left Use renv with this project unticked.
+Use renv with this project unticked

-• We ticked Open in new session.
+Open in new session

-Now we are ready to press Create Project.
+Now we are ready to press Create Project

 What just happened?